 Copying your standard LinkedIn InMail template into an email and swapping the name.
 Developers on GitHub expect technical credibility.
 If your message reads like a generic recruiter pitch, it’ll get deleted.

 Reaching out via GitHub Issues or pull request comments.
 Some recruiters try this as a workaround for the lack of direct messaging.
-Developers overwhelmingly view it as intrusive - you're cluttering their project workspace with an unrelated message.
+Engineers overwhelmingly view it as intrusive - you’re cluttering their project workspace with an unrelated message.

 When Manual GitHub Sourcing Hits Its Limits